patrick-llgc/Learning-Deep-Learning/README.md

 ## Summary of Topics
 The summary of the papers read in 2019 can be found [here on Towards Data Science](https://towardsdatascience.com/the-200-deep-learning-papers-i-read-in-2019-7fb7034f05f7?source=friends_link&sk=7628c5be39f876b2c05e43c13d0b48a3).

 The sections below records paper reading activity in chronological order.
-See notes organized according to subfields [here](organized.md) (up to 06-2019).

 ## What to read
-### Source of papers
+### Where to start?
+If you are new to deep learning in computer vision and don't know where to start, I suggest you spend your first month or so dive deep into [this list of papers](start/first_cnn_papers.md).
+I did so ([see my notes](start/first_cnn_papers_notes.md)) and it served me well.

 Here is [a list of trustworthy sources of papers](trusty.md) in case I ran out of papers to read.

-The list of resource in this [link](https://autonomous-driving.org/front/resources/) talks about various topics in Autonomous Driving.

 ### Github repos
 - [MMAction2](https://github.com/open-mmlab/mmaction2) [268 stars]